mohitpai/journey-optimizer.en/help/using/configuration/frequency-rules.md

 >[!NOTE]
 >
->It may take up to 10 minutes for a rule to be fully activated.
+>It can take up to 10 minutes for a rule to be fully activated.
 You do not need to modify or republish messages or journeys for a rule to take effect.

 To deactivate a message frequency rule, click the ellipsis next to the rule and select **[!UICONTROL Deactivate]**.